 c) to review and, as necessary, to recommend amendment of existing opinions within its general area of responsibility (as defined by WTSA), in collaboration with their relevant groups as appropriate.

-2.1.2 To facilitate their work, study groups may set up working parties, joint working parties and rapporteur groups to deal with the tasks assigned to them (see Recommendation ITU-T A.1).
+2.1.2 To facilitate their work, study groups may set up working parties (WPs), joint working parties (JWPs) and rapporteur groups (RGs) to deal with the tasks assigned to them (see Recommendation ITU-T A.1).

-2.1.3 A joint working party shall submit draft Recommendations to its lead study group.
+2.1.3 A JWP shall submit draft Recommendations to its lead study group.

-2.1.4 A regional group may be established within a study group to deal with Questions and studies of particular interest to a group of Member States and Sector Members in an ITU region.
+2.1.4 A regional group may be established within a study group to deal with Questions and studies of particular interest to a group of Member States and Sector Members in an ITU region/regional telecommunication organization (RTO).

-2.1.5 A study group may be set up by WTSA in order to carry out joint studies with the ITU Radiocommunication Sector (ITU-R) and prepare draft Recommendations on questions of common interest.
-ITU-T shall be responsible for the management of this study group and approval of its Recommendations.
-WTSA shall appoint the chairman and vice-chairman of the study group2, in consultation with the Radiocommunication Assembly (RA) as appropriate, and receive the formal report of the work of the study group.
-A report for information may also be prepared for RA.
-It may also be that RA sets up a study group in order to carry out joint studies with ITU-T and prepare draft Recommendations on questions of common interest and appoints the chairman and vice-chairman of the study group2.
-In this case, ITU-R shall be responsible for the management of this study group and approval of its Recommendations.

-2.1.6 A study group may be designated by WTSA or TSAG as the lead study group for ITU-T studies forming a defined programme of work involving a number of study groups.
+2.1.5 A study group may be designated by WTSA or TSAG as the lead study group for ITU-T studies forming a defined programme of work involving a number of study groups.
 This lead study group is responsible for the study of the appropriate core Questions.
 In addition, in consultation with the relevant study groups and, where appropriate, giving due consideration to the work of national, regional and other international standardization organizations (No. 196 of the Convention), the lead study group has the responsibility to define and maintain the overall framework and to coordinate, assign (in consultation with, and recognizing the mandates of, the relevant study groups) and prioritize the studies to be carried out by the study groups, and to ensure the preparation of consistent, complete and timely Recommendations.
 The lead study group shall inform TSAG on the progress of the work as defined in the scope of the lead study group activity.
 Issues which cannot be resolved by the study group should be raised for TSAG to offer advice and proposals for the direction of the work.